dannash100/Kubernetes/README.md

 - each pod has its own IP address but it is internal to the cluster and not accessible, it can be exposed through the service object.
 - services can be set to hit multiple ports

 **LoadBalancer-type service**: an external load balancer that you can use to connect to a pod through its public IP.

+#### endpoints

+- endpoints sit between services and pods, a list of IP adresses and ports exposing a service.
+- can be manually configured and updated manually. *see tools/external-service note: name of endpoint object must match service*
+- contains a list of IPs that the service will forward connections to and a target port.
+- can communicate with external resources in this way, outside of Kubernetes. *see tools/external-service-externalname* for externalName method

+### DNS

+- pods run a DNS server that all other pods in the cluster can access through its (FQDN), automaticly configured in ```/etc/resolv/conf```
+- If running in a single namespace only ```http://service_name``` is required.